 Qualifications: High school diploma or GED required.
 Fluency in American Sign Language (ASL) preferred but not required.
 Excellent people and interpersonal skills.
 Six months experience with training, coaching and motivating people.
 Valid driver’s license.
 Skilled in the use of structured training techniques for teaching job performance skills (such as sequence, quality, and quantity); job-related skills (such as grooming, socializing with coworkers, or managing one's paycheck); and work behaviors (such as accepting supervision, following instruction).

 Starting wage is $16 per hour.
-Hours per week will vary with position of development.
+Hours per week will vary between 36-40 hours with position of development.

 Interested applicants may send cover letter, resume and/or complete online application.
 Position open until filled.